gnembon/fabric-carpet/docs/scarpet/language/Containers.md

 ### `keys(map), values(map), pairs(map)`

 Returns full lists of keys, values and key-value pairs (2-element lists) for all the entries in the map

+##Matrix operations

+Scarpet supports matrices of numbers, and they can be used to do maths which wasn't possible to do before.
+Matrix multiplication works, and throws appropriate errors if need be, including regarding order, so be careful with that.
+You can also multiply a MxN matrix with a length M or N vector in any order, and it will work, as there is no real way in scarpet to distinguish between row and column vectors.

+Matrices and lists of lists of numbers are interchangeable in functions.
+If a list of lists of numbers is multiplied, added or subtracted, it will first try to check if the other value is a list of lists of numbers/another matrix, and will consider itself a matrix, and if it does, the operation will return a matrix and throw any appropriate errors.

+### `matrix(row1,row2,row3...)`,`matrix(matrix_list)`,`matrix(M, N)`

+Creates and initializes a matrix.
+If one argument is defined as a list of lists of numbers, it will compile then into a matrix, with each list being another row of the matrix.
+You can also input multiple lists of numbers, and they will also be interpreted as rows of a matrix.
+Only the first row is used to determine no. of columns, so subsequent rows that are shorter will be ignored, and if they are longer, the extra ones will not be considered.
+NB: Matrices are values, so you can still perform operations on them if you copy them to a variable, similar to a map or list, but there is no special bracket for them (we ran out).
+Running `matrix(M, N)` will return an empty MxN matrix, i.e a matrix with all 0 values.

+### `rows(matrix)`,`columns(matrix)`

+Returns a list of the rows and the columns in the matrix.
+You could technically do `matrix(rows(old_matrix))` and get a copy matrix, but it's just easier to do `copy(matrix)`.

+### `random_matrix(M, N)`,`random_matrix(M, N, max_range)`,`random_matrix(M, N, min_range, max_range)`

+Returns an MxN matrix with values between 0 and 1, or `max_range` and `min_range` if specified

+### `identity(M)`

+Returns MxM identity matrix.

+### `determinant(matrix)`

+Returns determinant of the matrix.